Your Practical Guide to Lactose Intolerance

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A diagnosis of lactose intolerance can be disconcerting.
-But it doesn’t necessarily mean you have to say goodbye to all dairy products, says gastroenterologist Bret Lashner, MD.
-Part of dealing with the condition is knowing which foods are most likely to affect you.
+But it doesn’t necessarily mean you have to say goodbye to all dairy products, says gastroenterologist Christine Lee, MD.
+Part of dealing with the condition is knowing your triggers.

-Below, Dr. Lashner explains why lactose intolerance exists, how it’s diagnosed and what you can do to manage it.
+Below, Dr. Lee explains why lactose intolerance exists, how it’s diagnosed and what you can do to manage it.

-But if your body doesn’t have enough lactase, as lactose travels through your gut, it will throw off gas and fermentable products, which leads to pain and diarrhea, Dr. Lashner says.
-The adult version of lactose intolerance can come on as you age.
+But if your body doesn’t have enough lactase, undigested lactose can cause GI symptoms in the intestines, mainly pain and diarrhea, Dr. Lee says.
+The adult version of lactose intolerance can come on as you age with decrease lactase activity.

 A hydrogen breath test can determine if you are lactose intolerant.

-In this test, patients receive 25 grams of lactose to drink, and their breath is measured over several hours.
-If lactose passes into the colon and gets fermented, the levels of hydrogen in the breath rise, too, indicating a case of lactose intolerance, Dr. Lashner says.
+In this test, patients receive 25 grams of lactose to drink, and their breath is measured over time.
+If lactose passes into the colon intact, the levels of hydrogen in the breath will rise, indicating a case of lactose intolerance, Dr. Lee says.

 There’s a simple method, too.
 Stop eating lactose-containing foods, and keep a food diary to monitor whether symptoms go away.